platformsh/platformsh-docs/docs/src/domains/quick-start.md

 {{< description >}}

 {{< note theme="warning">}}

+Adding a custom domain means your existing automatically generated URLs stop working.

- Do not add a custom domain to your project until you are fully ready to change your DNS.
+Don't add a custom domain to your project until you're fully ready to change your DNS.
 Until that time, continue working with the Platform.sh generated URLs.

 {{< /note >}}

 {{< note>}}

 Custom domains can only be added to the default environment on production plans (Standard or larger).

 {{< /note >}}

 ## Summary of steps